viralganatra/app-scripts/README.md

 * Prettier - Auto format your code style
 * Husky & Lint Staged - Automatically execute Prettier when running Git commit
-* Jest with Enzyme - Unit test your code
+* React Testing Library - Test your code
 * ESLint - A curated set of rules and guides

 ## Table of Contents